On-chip twisted hollow-core light cages: enhancing planar photonics with 3D nanoprinting: OAM Decomposition

 To support this theoretical argument we perform an OAM modal decomposition of the fundamental mode, i.e., we analyze the contributions of the different OAM eigenstates of an untwisted light cage.
 To this end, the modes are decomposed into Bessel beams of spin $s$, radial order $p$, and azimuthal order $l$, where $l$ corresponds to the (integer) OAM order of the Bessel beam as explained in \cref{MM_OAM}.
 The result of this analysis is a probability distribution $\sum_{p} \abs{a_{l,p}}^2$ for finding a photon with angular momentum $l$ in the analyzed mode of the light cage.
 For the RCP mode ($j_0 = -1$) this distribution is expected to contain OAM harmonics of the form $l=6q$ with $s=-1$, and $l=6q-2$ with an opposite spin $s=+1$.
 The result of the OAM decomposition for the RCP mode matches this pattern, as shown in \cref{TLC_OAM_DecompositionHex}(e) (decomposition of the LCP mode is available in Fig.~ S10).
 A further result of the decomposition is that contributions of the opposite spin with $l=6q-2$ (and $l=6q+2$ for the LCP mode) feature relatively weak amplitudes explaining why the coupling strength in chiral resonances is lower than in achiral resonances.

 The angular momentum selection rule (\cref{CouplingEqPred_2}) provides a direct link between the rotational symmetry of the waveguide and the number of allowed resonances.
 To emphasize this point, additional simulations were performed for a geometry where the 108 strands of the single-mode light cage are arranged in a circle instead of a hexagon, resulting in a $C_{108z}$ rotational symmetry.
 Indeed, the OAM decomposition of the fundamental LCP and RCP modes shown in Fig.~ S11(b) indicates that the first OAM harmonics occur only for $\abs{l} = 108$ and $\abs{l} = 108 \pm 2$ (for the respective contributions of opposite spin).
 This larger spacing between the OAM harmonics directly translates into a reduction in the number of twist-induced resonances within a given range of twist rates.
 In fact, resonances are completely absent for the round structure in the range of investigated twist rates of 0-3.5/mm (see Fig.~ S12(c)).
+On the other hand, it should be noted that the number of twist-induced resonances in a given twist rate (or wavelength) interval also depends on the effective index difference between the fundamental modes and the OAM modes in the untwisted structure (\cref{CouplingEqPred_1}).
+For example, a triangular arrangement of the strands with a smaller mode area (i.e., large spacing in effective index) can have a lower density of resonances than a hexagonal arrangement with a larger mode area (Fig.~S21).